Pinch Pot Clay Elephant Art Lesson For Kids

 Why do you not use slip with kids?

-In 14 years, the method of just scoring and adding water has worked very well for these simple clay builds.
+In 14 years, the method of just scoring and adding water has worked very well for these simple clay art ideas.
 The biggest reason this would not work is if your clay is not moist enough.
 Fresh clay or normally even clay from the previous year should work.

 You can have students blend the seams with their fingers to help make sure items won’t fall off.